wahasa/Debian/README.md

 * Start VNC Server

-on Debian, run this command to start :
+In Debian, run this command to start :

 ```
 vnc-start